nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Adding emergency contact : `emergency`

-Adds an emergency contact and details to a patient in the address book.
+Adds an emergency contact and details to a patient in the system.

 :pencil: Format: `emergency INDEX n/EMERGENCY_CONTACT_NAME p/EMERGENCY_CONTACT_NUMBER`